ibuddieat/zk_libcod/doc/added_dvars.md

     * Default: "1.3"
     * Effect: Controls the server's game version as announced to the master server and returned in server info and status requests.
 Also, when using version 1.0, the maps `mp_rhine` and `mp_harbor` are not available via manymaps unless added as standalone maps (like other custom maps).
 Requires a map reload after being changed.
 Recommended to be kept on "1.3" if the sv_proxy dvars are used to start proxies.
   * `sv_wwwDlDisconnectedMessages`
-    * Type: Integer
+    * Type: Boolean
-    * Default: 1
+    * Default: True
-    * Min.
-Value: 0
-    * Max.
-Value: 2
     * Effect: Toggle output of download-disconnected game messages.
-A value of `2` prints the relative path to the file requested by the connecting player.

 Other dvars (e.g., from legacy versions of libcod or other repositories):